mozilla/elasticutils/docs/django.rst

 Summary
 =======

-Django helpers are all located in `elasticutils.contrib.django`.
+Django-specific code is all located in `elasticutils.contrib.django`.

 This chapter covers using ElasticUtils Django bits.
+For API documentation, see :ref:`django-api-docs-chapter`.

 Configuration